OverPoweredDev/Junior/README.md

 ### Contributing

 Any and all contributions are welcome!
 As Junior is a project in release, changes to the source code won't be immediately accepted (they will be marked complete for HacktoberFest, don't worry).
 In case it's a new feature or something not mentioned below, just create an issue beforehand please.
+Also do add your name and account to the Maintainer's Section of CONTRIBUTING.md with your Pull Request!

 Contributions regarding the below are especially appreciated!